esperanca/personal_website/src/posts/weeknote-27.md

 ## Operations lemonade

 An exciting challenge in regards to research operations appeared this week.
 Emma Boulton is enjoying holiday so I had the opportunity to work with Anja Maerz and Dr Rosie Webster in the case.
 What stood out was the bold approach by Anja and Rosie.
-They not only solved the issue with speed and rigour but created the relational space and knowledge to propose a long term change.
+They not only solved the issue with speed and rigour.
+They reflected deeply about the matter, and created the relational space and knowledge to propose a long term change.
+In ops, process change is the lemon.
+Shared understanding and envisioning a meaningful change in behaviours and values is the lemonade.

 ## Sweet goodbye to lovely people